 The use of DNP3 is not limited to serial wire communications using a modem and phone lines.
 The DNP3 functionality contributes to the protocol's widespread use in local area networks using TCP/IP through Ethernet.

-Security in DNP3 has been relevant especially since communication over TCP/IP has become common and different methods are used.
+DNP3 security has been relevant especially since communication over TCP/IP has become common and different methods are used.
 Data radio suppliers use their own encryption schemes, but vendors implement security as well.
 The messages in the DNP3 protocol are encrypted, time-limited, and key-protected with keys that change regularly.
 The reason is obvious, if somebody records a control action, and transmits it into the cloud, even if this message was a valid action thirty minutes ago, it'll have expired.

 One of the latest developments in DNP3 is DNP3 Secure Authentication, which defines a protocol mechanism that: (1) enables a DNP3 outstation to unambiguously determine it's communicating with a user who is authorized to access the services of the outstation, and (2) enables a DNP3 master to unambiguously determine that it's communicating with the correct outstation.